Contributions to Policy Making and Advocacy Efforts in Advancing Gender Digital Equality in Uganda

 - Broaden discussions around women’s rights online through policymaker engagement.
 The Ministry of Gender, Labor, and Social Development invited WOUGNET to be a part of the gender-based violence (GBV) reference group meetings, which are hosted quarterly at the ministry.
 WOUGNET’s work to raise awareness around these issues has been of great interest to the ministry, particularly the fresh perspectives provided in the review of the National Policy on the Elimination of GBV in Uganda, which was launched last year and allowed us to put our concerns about this particular policy forward.

 Looking ahead to the next years of our work to improve women’s rights online, we plan to:

 - Conduct more qualitative research on challenges to internet access and affordability faced by women, as well as tech-related violence and gender-based violence, both online and offline.

-- Increase awareness of issues related to women’s rights online and build capacity to tackle these issues among government and civil society by: running trainings and knowledge sharing events; supporting greater participation by women in parliament; and encouraging and education policymakers, civil society organisations, female community influencers and young women.
+- Increase awareness of issues related to women’s rights online and build capacity to tackle these issues among government and civil society by running training and knowledge sharing events; supporting greater participation by women in parliament; and encouraging and educating policymakers, civil society organizations, female community influencers, and young women.

 - Strengthen advocacy at the parliamentary level, especially with our newly formulated relationship with the Uganda Women’s Parliamentary Association.

-- Expand partnerships for sustainability, particularly with like-minded organisations, government institutions and individuals who wish to join us in pursuing solutions to the gender and ICT-related challenges that come with the ever-evolving ICT sector.
+- Expand partnerships for sustainability, particularly with like-minded organizations, government institutions, and individuals who wish to join us in pursuing solutions to the gender and ICT-related challenges that come with the ever-evolving ICT sector.